BradleyCodeU/bradleycodeu.github.io/_gdad/unity4/Unity4TerrainV2/instructions.md

     - UI Text that tells the player "You Win" if all collectibles are collected

 1. A reset script, just in case the player falls off of the world.
-Reset script reminder... you only need these 3 lines of code.
+Reset script reminder... you only need these few lines of code.
 You should know where to put these by now.

 ```